 Participants were all too aware that mothers were judgmental of each other, particularly when outside of trusted friendship circles.
 During interview five, Ella explained about her children's swimming class, 'It's not nice seeing them with their eczema, is it?
-I always think, when we go swimming, I think other mums must look at us and think, viewed eczema as a symbol to others that her mothering abilities were questionable (Goffman, 1963).
+I always think, when we go swimming, I think other mums must look at us and think, "Ooh, she's a bad mother."
+This perspective by Ella might reflect that she possibly viewed eczema as a symbol to others that her mothering abilities were questionable (Goffman, 1963).
 Ella had no one within this swimming group to contain her anxieties regarding the children's eczema and her abilities.
 Therefore, possibly she projected her anxieties onto the swimming group members, identifying with them and attributing to the mothers in the swimming group the same beliefs that she held regarding what makes a good or bad mother (Klein, 1959).